 Add the connection in config/sites/<identifier>/config.yaml:

-Index Queue: The Core Component
+Index Queue: The Heart of the System

-Document Lifecycle: From the editor to the search result
+Document lifecycle: From the editor to the search result

 Indexing Pages

-Indexing Custom Records
+Indexing Arbitrary Records

-Any TYPO3 table can be added to the index via TypoScript.
+Every TYPO3 table can be added to the index via TypoScript.
 Here is an example for EXT:news:

 | Content Object | Purpose |